Spider-Man in film: Spider-Man: Into the Spider-Verse (2018)

-Following The Amazing Spider-Man 2s mediocre box office run, Sony began planning spinoffs to rehab the franchise, including an animated feature.
+Based off the failure of The Amazing Spider-Man 2, Sony began planning spinoffs to rehabilitate the franchise, including an animated film.
 Pascal approached, then hired, the filmmakers Phil Lord and Christopher Miller for a co-production.
-Their concept gleans from the "Spider-Verse" story arc of The Amazing Spider-Man comics, featuring Miles Morales, a reimagined Spider-Man from Marvel's Ultimate Comics imprint, as the main protagonist.
+Their concept gleans from the "Spider-Verse" story arc of The Amazing Spider-Man comics, featuring Miles Morales, an alternate incarnation of Spider-Man from Marvel's Ultimate Comics imprint, as the main protagonist.

 Lord and Rodney Rothman prepared the Spider-Man: Into the Spider-Verse script, and the responsibility for directing was split between Rothman, Bob Persichetti, and Peter Ramsey.
-Actor Shameik Moore stars as Morales, which was announced in the media in April 2017.
+Actor Shameik Moore stars as Miles, which was announced in the media in April 2017.
 Jake Johnson, John Mulaney, Nicolas Cage, and Chris Pine voice Spider-Men from alternate universes.
 The Spider-Verse timeline exists independently from the live-action Spider-Man films.
 After its December 2018 release, Into the Spider-Verse became the first non-Disney film to win the Academy Award for Best Animated Feature in seven years.

 Spider-Man: Across the Spider-Verse (2023)

 Studio discussions for a sequel, Spider-Man: Across the Spider-Verse, preceded the release of Into the Spider-Verse.
 Across the Spider-Verse originated from a planned two-part film that was revised once the filmmakers developed the story to indicate a separate follow-up film.
-Lord and Miller returned to undertake the scriptwriting with David Callaham, based on a plot depicting a romance between Morales and Gwen Stacy / Spider-Woman (Hailee Steinfeld).
+Lord and Miller returned to undertake the scriptwriting with David Callaham, based on a plot depicting a romance between Miles and Gwen Stacy / Spider-Woman (Hailee Steinfeld).
 Sony engaged Joaquim Dos Santos, Kemp Powers and Justin K. Thompson to direct Across the Spider-Verse.
 The film is distinguished with an expanded cast of Spider-People, led by Johnson, Oscar Isaac, Issa Rae, Daniel Kaluuya, and Karan Soni.
 Production was mired in labor disputes.
 After a delay in the release schedule, Across the Spider-Verse opened to theaters in June 2023, finishing the year as the sixth highest-grossing film with $690.9 million.
 As well, the film was a candidate for Best Animated Feature at the 96th Academy Awards.

 Spider-Man: Beyond the Spider-Verse (2027)

-Creation of Spider-Man: Beyond the Spider-Verse coincided with Into the Spider-Verse.
+Creation of Spider-Man: Beyond the Spider-Verse coincided with Across the Spider-Verse.
 Sony originally scheduled a March 29, 2024 release date for Beyond the Spider-Verse, but postponed the film indefinitely in the wake of the 2023 SAG-AFTRA strike.
 The studio plans to release the film on June 18, 2027.